Milestone-Proposal:Parametron, 1954

 Cons

-(a) It consumes more power than transistors.
+(a) It consumes more power than transistors (less power than vacuum tubes).

-(b) While transistor calculators of the same era achieved an operating frequency of 1 megahertz, the parametron operated at about 10-30 [kHz], making it slow.
-When Goto later became friends with John McCarthy, he was asked, "Parametron is an interesting idea, but why did you make such a slow device?" .
+When Goto later became friends with John McCarthy of Lisp fame at MIT, he was asked, "Parametron is an interesting idea, but why did you make such a slow device?".
+(The true answer to this question was because the research budget of Goto's at the University of Tokyo was 1/1000 of similar MIT project according to Goto, but he did not say this to McCarthy then because of his national pride.)
 The speed difference between parametrons and junction transistors is notable; parametrons operated at a much lower frequency, leading to slower performance.

-(c) Due to the significant heat generation (caused by loss due to the hysteretic characteristics of the magnetic material), increasing the operating frequency causes the ferrite core to overheat, altering its magnetic characteristics (burning) and hindering operation.
+(c) Due to the heat generation (caused by loss due to the hysteretic characteristics of the magnetic material), increasing the operating frequency causes the ferrite core to overheat, altering its magnetic characteristics (burning) and hindering operation.

 (d) It does not function properly when miniaturized, making it challenging to integrate using microfabrication technology.